How to Promote Yourself with Ease

 STEP 3 Take that action.

-Fear is a biological response designed to protect us from danger and propel us into fight or flight by flooding our system with exciting adrenaline.There is an aspect of adrenaline that is purely pleasurable as I have described.
+However in his book, The War of Art, Steven Pressfield tells us that FEAR IS GOOD. and propel us into fight or flight by flooding our system with exciting adrenaline.There is an aspect of adrenaline that is purely pleasurable as I have described.

 I hope you have enjoyed this article.
 I am also always delighted to hear from you for any reason so do write to me if you have any questions, comments or just want to share anything.
 I’ll answer as soon as I can.

 Not yet receiving my newsletter.
 Subscribe now and receive articles like this one along with details of events I’m offering delivered to your inbox.